Synthetic Data for Robust Stroke Segmentation: Conclusion

+In this study, we introduced a novel synthetic data generation and training framework for stroke lesion segmentation, building on the success of prior works in healthy brain parcellation.
+A model trained using this novel framework was evaluated on a wide range of datasets covering research and clinical data, and chronic and acute stroke pathologies.
+Our experiments demonstrate that synthetic pre-training provides fundamental robustness unachievable through test-time adaptation alone.
+While accepting a 9.3\% median Dice reduction in-domain (48.2\% vs 57.5\%), our approach maintains performance where conventional methods fail entirely.
+Even with oracle knowledge of the optimal domain adaptation method - an unrealistic scenario in practice - conventionally-trained models cannot match our synthetic approach in out-of-domain settings.

+Our results demonstrate that even imperfect appearance modelling can provide substantial benefits for cross-modality segmentation.
+Incorporating recent contemporary work on realistic lesion simulation \citep{liu2025unravelingnormalanatomyfluiddriven} may further improve performance both in- and out-of-distribution.

+Qualitative results in Figure \ref{fig:ploras-viz} demonstrate the potential of the model as a starting checkpoint in an active-learning framework such as MONAI Label \citep{Diaz_Pinto_2024}, where predictions may be refined to generate training data for task-specific fine-tuning.
+The uncertainty of healthy-tissue segmentations via MC dropout may also provide an effective heuristic for prioritising items to refine/label in such a framework \citep{Nath2021}.

+Results also showed the potential benefit of the model for semi-supervised learning through pseudo labelling, where predicted labels may be fed back into the model with much less caution than is typically required when training with real images \citep{pham2021metapseudolabels,Xu2024}.
+The ablation study revealed that pure synthetic training can outperform mixed training for certain out-of-domain modalities, suggesting opportunities for further optimisation of the real/synthetic data balance.
+A simple solution to further reinforce this may be to train a real/fake discriminator to perform automated quality-control and threshold optimisation for the generated binary maps.

+Our approach reduces reliance on domain-specific training data and helps bridge the gap between research-grade and clinical scans to improve clinical stroke neuroimaging workflows, providing a foundation for more robust and widely applicable lesion segmentation tools.

 \acks{LC is supported by the EPSRC-funded UCL Centre for Doctoral Training in Intelligent, Integrated Imaging in Healthcare (i4health) (EP/S021930/1), and the Wellcome Trust (203147/Z/16/Z and 205103/Z/16/Z).
 IP supported by the Alzheimer's Association grant number SG-20-678486-GAAIN2.
-This research was supported by NVIDIA and utilized NVIDIA RTX A6000 48GB. }
+CP is funded by Wellcome (203147/Z/16/Z, 205103/Z/16/Z and 224562/Z/21/Z).
+This research was supported by NVIDIA and utilised NVIDIA RTX A6000 48GB.}

 \ethics{The work follows appropriate ethical standards in conducting research and writing the manuscript, following all applicable laws and regulations regarding treatment of animals or human subjects.}